Wellbeing 4 Learning

 ‘The things I learnt in Wellbeing are making me think about a lot of things…I always find myself thinking of the ways I can create a growth mindset and I am really happy that I am seeing results’.

 What you are others who come after you will be - Daniel Delany

 Each student in Year 7-12 will be involved in our Wellbeing Program.
-They will be in a Wellbeing class and aligned with a teacher who will be their Wellbeing teacher for the entire year.

 In response to student, teacher and parent data and to support student learning, we have introduced a break between each class.
 There is significant evidence to suggest that breaks keep our brains healthy and play a key role in cognitive abilities such as reading comprehension and divergent thinking (the ability to generate and make sense of novel ideas).